 The board of directors of Lloyd’s Register Group Limited has approved this approach and has delegated responsibility to the Group Audit Committee to oversee the Group’s tax affairs and risks.

-The Group Tax Director is responsible for ensuring that appropriate policies, processes and systems are in place.
+The Group Tax Director is responsible for establishing a framework of appropriate policies, processes and systems.

 To the extent that the Group undertakes any tax planning, it is with the purpose of supporting the commercial needs of the business, with an understanding of the tax consequences of any decisions made.

 Tax is a business expense which needs to be managed, like any other.
-We therefore seek to make use of incentives and reliefs to reduce our tax cost while ensuring that these reliefs are not used for purposes which are knowingly contradictory to the intent of the legislation.
+We therefore seek to make use of incentives and reliefs to reduce our tax cost while working to ensure that these reliefs are not used for purposes which are knowingly contradictory to the intent of the legislation.